UModeler/UModeler.github.io/_sources/FAQ.txt

 Q) The UModelerized mesh is still a triangle-based shape.
 I want to have more like UModeler mesh.
 In other words All adjacent coplanar faces have to be merged into one face.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
  Click on ``Combine Tool`` button once you select all polygons.
-This will combine adjacet coplanar polygons into one polygon.
+This will combine adjacent coplanar polygons into one polygon.
  See the `Combine Polygon Tool <https://umodeler.github.io/RemoveGroup/CombineTool.html#combine-polygon-tool-icon-remove-combinepolygons>`_.